fleek-network/fleek-network-docs/guides/Node Operators/transfering-setup-ownership.md

 ## Change ownership of files

-Once the directories and files are moved, they should have have the wrong ownership, which should be set to **root:root**.
+Once the directories and files are moved, they should have the wrong ownership, which should be set to **root:root**.
 We'll now have to change the ownership of the directories and files recursively.

 Change the ownership of `/home/lgtn/.lightning` to the user **lgtn** as follows: